-Unless you have very deep pockets or years to spend creating content and optimising websites, difficult keywords like “New York travel” are best avoided.
-But you can still bid on that keyword in Adwords.
-It might give you a higher ROI.
+Unless you have very deep pockets or years to spend creating content and optimising websites, difficult head keywords like “New York travel” are best avoided.
+But you can still bid on that keyword in Google Ads.

-Adwords is a fantastic way to advertise, but it isn't suitable for every industry, product, and service.
+Google ads is a fantastic way to advertise, but it isn't suitable for every industry, product, and service.
 In particular, unknown services, courses, products, and new concepts are sometimes better served with Facebook Ads.
-The advantage Facebook Ads have is that you can literally force them in front of people.
-The disadvantage is that people are usually not on Facebook to buy things.
+The advantage Facebook Ads have is that you can literally force your ads to appear in front of people.
+The disadvantage is that people are usually not on Facebook to buy stuff.
 By placing ads in their feed or sidebar, you interrupt their browsing rather than answer a question.

-The alternatives to Adwords, in the advertising space, include Bing Ads, Facebook Ads, Pinterest Ads, Quora Ads, Reddit Ads.
+Other Google Ads alternatives include Bing Ads, Facebook Ads, Pinterest Ads, Quora Ads, Reddit Ads.

 - Referral traffic (Guest Posting, Backlink building)

 - Social Media (Facebook, Pinterest, Twitter, Instagram, Google Plus)

 Which to Choose, SEO or PPC?